By Tony Attwood

 So it goes.
 Some people just can’t make an equal balance relationship work, so even though it tears them up, they have to find a reason to walk away.

 And here’s a thought.
 If only the girl to whom Dylan sings the song could have picked up a guitar and sung a reply.
 Now there would be something to keep close to you, through the trials of romance.
+(Actually coming back to this review five years after I first wrote it, I am moved to try and write that; these days I just write for fun, and I think it would be fun to try.)

 The song is only two minutes 40 seconds long and yet in those two minutes 40 seconds we get everything.
 Every line is an image that could be the opening of a movie.